POSTED: Aug 5, 2013 12:17 PM ET

 Sandwiched between the Summer of 2012 (Dwightmare Part I, the Olympics) and the Summer of 2014 (basically, a rerun of the Summer of 2010, with LeBron James and a cast of thousands in free agency, the World Cup in Spain, plus the best potential Draft since 2003), 2013's offseason was supposed to be relatively drama-free.
-Dwight Howard would certainly stay with the Lakers, Chris Paul would stay with the Clippers, and the Draft was supposed to be Meh.
+Dwight Howard would certainly stay with the Lakers, Chris Paul would stay with the Clippers, and the Draft was supposed to be meh.

 We fall for it every time, don't we?

-Howard, of course, defied the conventional wisdom that no one important ever a) takes less money in free agency in order to find happiness, and b) leaves the Lakers in his prime.
+Howard, of course, defied the conventional wisdom that no one important ever A) Takes less money in free agency in order to find happiness, and B) leaves the Lakers in his prime.
 Those seeds have been in place for the past few years, of course; James and Chris Bosh took less than the max to play in Miami.
 But they were going to Miami, which had already won a title with Dwyane Wade and was, well, Miami.
 (Before you send hate Tweets, I think Houston is a great town.
 Honest.)

 Howard's end in Los Angeles came after the Cavs shocked just about everyone by taking Anthony Bennett No. 1 overall in the Draft.
 The Cavs' move came after the Celtics traded their coach and the remaining 2/3 of their '08 championship core in separate deals -- but only because the Commish told them they couldn't do them in one big deal.

-And after this week's Tip, I'm gonna disappear for a while.
+After this week's Tip, I'm gonna disappear for a while.
 Been a really long season.
 But I've got some great guest Tippers lined up for you and I hope you enjoy reading their takes.